Proof of George Andrews's and David Robbins's q-TSPP Conjecture: 3 .5em The Odyssey

-In our the setting the certificate function $c_{n,j}$ will be described implicitly by a system of linear recurrence equations in $n$ and $j$ with coefficients depending polynomially on $q$, $q^j$ and~$q^n$.
-Such recurrence equations can be phrased as the elements of some noncommutative operator algebras $\set Q(q,q^n,q^j)[S_n,S_j]$ where the symbols $S_x$ represent the shifts $x\mapsto x+1$.
+In our setting the certificate function $c_{n,j}$ will be described implicitly by a system of linear recurrence equations in $n$ and $j$ with coefficients depending polynomially on $q$, $q^j$ and~$q^n$.
+Such recurrence equations can be phrased as the elements of some noncommutative operator algebras such as $\set Q(q,q^n,q^j)[S_n,S_j]$ where the symbols $S_x$ represent the shifts $x\mapsto x+1$.
 If a function is annihilated by certain operators (viz.\ it satisfies certain recurrence equations), then it is also annihilated by all the elements in the (left) ideal generated by those operators.
 We speak of an annihilating ideal and represent such ideals by (left) Gr\"obner bases, so that for instance ideal membership can be decided effectively.

-The annihilating ideals we use for representing functions are such that they uniquely determine the function up to some finitely many initial values.
-Technically, this means that the ideals have dimension zero and that some particular polynomial coefficients appearing in the recurrence system must not vanish simultaneously for infinitely many points~$(n,j)$.
+The annihilating ideals we use for representing functions are such that they uniquely determine the function up to some finitely many initial values which we can list explicitly.
+Technically, this requirement means that the ideals have dimension zero and that some particular polynomial coefficients appearing in the recurrence system must not vanish simultaneously for infinitely many points~$(n,j)$.
 These recurrence systems are similar but somewhat simpler than $q$-holonomic systems~\cite{Z1}, which satisfy some additional requirements that are not needed for our proof.
 We have checked that all the ideals arising in our proof are indeed of the desired form, but in the interest of clarity we suppress a more detailed description of these checks here.
-For a complete analysis including all technical details we refer to the supplementary material on our website.
+For a complete analysis including all technical details we refer to the supplementary material on our Web site.
 Also in the interest of clarity, we will from now on identify recurrence equations with their corresponding operators.
+The details are to a large extent analogous to the special case $q=1$, which as mentioned in the introduction has been written up in detail in~\cite{Koutschan09,Koutschan10a}.